veerak2/CDS_Text_Classification/README.md

 To achieve this, we obtained the transcripts from YouTube from historical data ie assignments that have already been validated.
 The transcripts will be our main source of signal.

-Things completed:
-- Obtained 1000 transcripts from YouTube.
-- Preprocessed the corpus using nltk, spacy.
-- Designed a simple heuristic for classification by looking for key words such as 'interactive' and 'dashboard' in the transcript.
-Observed that some of the existing labels were wrong.
-- Relabelled the dataset.
-Implemented a quicker way to label by using IPython widgets.
-- Modularized the code.
-In the process of moving code from notebook to scripts.

-To do:
-- Experiment with more models.
-Implement MLflow for tracking experiments.
-- Use FastAPI for backend and streamlit for frontend.
-- Experiment with DVC(Data Version Control)
-- Containerize the application using Docker.

-Given more time:
-- Unit testing for code using Pytest
-- Explore Great Expectations for testing data